Computer history - 1977

 Other computer events in 1977

 The first West Coast Computer Faire in San Francisco's Brooks Civic Auditorium was held on April 15, 1977.

 NASA Voyager 1 was launched into space on September 5, 1977.
-This spacecraft is the farthest human-made object in space.
+This spacecraft was the farthest human-made object in space.

 New computer products and services introduced in 1977

-ARCNET the first commercially network was developed in 1977.
+ARCnet (Attached Resource Computer network), the first commercial network, was developed in 1977.

 The Principles of Compiler Design, also known as the Dragon Book, was published in 1977.

 Apple released the Apple II series of computers on June 10, 1977.

 The first VAX (virtual address extension) computer, the VAX-11/780, was released on October 25, 1977.